Am I Entitled to Gratuity After Resigning Due to Health and Work-Life Balance Issues?

 ssushr

-If your company is having branches in more than one state then Central Government is the appropriate government under the Payment of Gratuity Act.
-Therefore you need to apply to the Assistant Labour Commissioner (Central) having office in Yashwantpur, Bangluru.
-If your company is a factory or not having branches in more than one state then you need to apply to the Assistant Labour Commissioner of State of Karnataka having office in Bangluru.
-Before that you need to apply to your employer in Form I. If employer failed to pay gratuity within 30 days then you may file your application in Form N before the Controlling Authority of the appropriate government (Central or State) Mostly the Controlling authorities are of Assistant Labour Commissioner rank officer.
+If your company is a factory or does not have branches in more than one state, then you should apply to the Assistant Labour Commissioner of the State of Karnataka, with an office in Bangalore.
+Before that, you need to submit an application to your employer using Form I. If the employer fails to pay gratuity within 30 days, you may file your application using Form N before the Controlling Authority of the relevant government (Central or State).
+Generally, the Controlling Authorities are officers of Assistant Labour Commissioner rank.

 1 Attachment(s) [Login To View]